CordaCat/discovery/README.md

 3. Guest joins the game by providing a game ID, a salted hash of their move and paying the entry fee.
 4. Host reveals move
 5. Player reveals move
-6. Payout function sends pot amount to the winner
+6. Payout function can be called by any player, it sends pot amount to the winner
 7. In case of a draw, on 50 % of the entry fee is returned to each player, the remainder is sent to a rollover pot for the next winning game.
-8. If 48 hours have elapsed between the game creation and both players have not revealed, the host can request a refund.
+8. If 48 hours have elapsed between the game creation and both players have not revealed, the host can request a refund using requestRefund() function

 # To run tests:

 npx hardhat test

-# Setup instructions: